roksikonja/dslab_virgo_tsi/docs/README.md

 ### TSI MEASUREMENT INSTRUMENTATION

 In VIRGO experiment TSI is measured with two types of absolute radiometers, DIARAD and PMO6V.
-Both instruments have two instances the main sensor and the backup sensor.
+Both instruments have two instances: the main sensor and the backup sensor.
 * PMO6V (mode of operation after 23 February 1996):
     * PMO6V-A (main): sampling continuosly at ```1 measurement/minute```,
     * PMO6V-B (backup): reduced sampling at ```1 measurement/week```.